 (From Old Corral image collection)

-Above - Tex Ritter has the drop on big Glenn Strange in a lobby card from PALS OF THE SILVER SAGE (Monogram, 1940).
-Strange is about a head taller than Tex.
+Above - Tex Ritter has the drop on Glenn Strange in a lobby card from PALS OF THE SILVER SAGE (Monogram, 1940).
+Strange did nine oaters with Tex at Grand National, Monogram and Universal.

 (From Old Corral image collection)